valerietu/LeagueofLosers/README.md

 What you can do:

-*Find a specific champion by their name with the dropdown menu
+-Find a specific champion by their name with the dropdown menu

-*Compare and contrast all champions against different statistics with their difficulty level
+-Compare and contrast all champions against their statistics and difficulty level, and being able to filter out different types of champions

-*Compare and contrast all champions against different abilities
+-Compare and contrast all champions against different abilities to see which champions have a higher statistic versus other champions that are the same type as them

 API used from
 https://developer.riotgames.com/docs/lol